slonigiraf/whitepaper/slonigiraf/ENG.md

 $0.00948 * 6 = 0.05688$

-So, **the reimbursent amount should be around 0.05688 USD in Ethiopia** to motivate students to perform an expert work.
+Therefore, to incentivize students to engage in expert work, **the reimbursement amount in Ethiopia should be approximately 0.05688 USD**.

-During 4 years of Slonigiraf educational model testing in different schools we have experimentally identified that a tutor needs on average 11 minutes to teach a tutee.
-As a minute of the tutor work costs 0.003 USD in Ethiopia than the tutor work per 1 skill should cost 0.033 USD:
+During a 4-year testing of the Slonigiraf educational model in different schools, we have identified experimentally that a tutor needs on average 11 minutes to teach a tutee one skill.
+Since a minute of the tutor's work costs 0.003 USD in Ethiopia, the tutor's work per skill costs 0.033 USD:

 $0.003*11 = 0.033$

-The tutor gets money from tutee not only for the time but also for issuing a diploma that can be canceled by an expert.
-If the tutor will not get some premium for issuing the diploma he will lose money as it's not possible to completely exclude the situation when tutee will forget the skill.
-As we mentioned tutees forget 1 skill from 4 studied, thus a tutor should add a premium of 1 reimbursement amount to each 4 skills that he teaches, or simply $1/4$ of such amount to each diploma issuing, thus **the total price of a diploma will be 0.04722 USD in Ethiopia**:
+The tutor receives compensation from the tutee not only for their time, but also for issuing a diploma that can be verified by an expert.
+Without a premium for issuing the diploma, the tutor would incur a loss, as it is not possible to completely eliminate the possibility of the tutee forgetting the skill.
+As previously stated, tutees tend to forget 1 skill out of every 4 studied.
+Therefore, the tutor should add a premium of 1 reimbursement amount for every 4 skills taught, or $1/4$ of that amount for each diploma issued.
+As a result, the **total cost of a diploma in Ethiopia would be 0.04722 USD**:

 $0.033+0.05688*1/4=0.04722$

-If we will divide the calculated reimbursement amount by a diploma price than we can conclude that the reimbursement is 1.2 times bigger than the diploma price:
+If we divide the calculated reimbursement amount by the diploma price, we can conclude that the reimbursement is 1.2 times greater than the diploma price:

-$0.05688/0.04722$
+$0.05688/0.04722 = 1.2$

-As all issued diplomas go through the verification it's NOT profitable to a tutor to cheat the system just issuing a lot of number of diplomas because he will lose 1.2 times more money than earning.
+Because all issued diplomas go through verification, it is NOT profitable for a tutor to cheat the system by issuing a large number of fraudulent diplomas.
+Doing so would result in them losing 1.2 times more money than they would earn.

 ### Situations leading to earning and spending money